stvmachine/ezarr_with_mods/README.md

    have cloned this in.
 4. Run `setup.sh` as superuser.
 This will set up your users, a system of directories, ensure permissions are set correctly and sets some more environment variables for docker compose.
 5. Take a look at the `docker-compose.yml` file.
-If there are services you would like to ignore (for example, running PleX and Jellyfin at the same time is a bit unusual), you can comment them out by placing `#` in front of the lines.
+If there are services you would like to ignore, you can comment them out by placing `#` in front of the lines.
 This ensures they are ignored by Docker compose.
 6. Run `docker compose up`.

 That's it!
 Your containers are now up and you can continue to set up the settings in them.
 Please